annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

 We can see some areas with very clear differences in the NDVI spatially, in order to get a better idea as to where the edges of the fire were, I next plotted the boundary of the fire on top of the NDVI plot.
+Then I expanded the data to be from 2010 to 2023, so we can get a better picture of the full effects of the fire.

-<iframe src="/assets/ndvi/ndvi_pre_post_fire_years_boundary.jpg"
+<iframe src="/assets/ndvi/ndvi_pre_post_fire_years_2010-2023.png"
     sandbox="allow-same-origin allow-scripts"
     width="700"
     height="600"